ykhwong/ppt-ndi/README.md

 ![PPT NDI Screenshot](https://raw.githubusercontent.com/ykhwong/ppt_ndi/master/resources/ppt_ndi_sshot.png)

 Click the [LOAD PPT/PPTX] button to open Powerpoint file.
-Please make sure to disable "Includes backgruond" option to ensure the transparency.
+Please make sure to disable "Includes background" option to ensure the transparency.

 ## INTEGRATION EXAMPLE
 If you are using vMix, for example, you can get slides from PPT NDI software via NDI technology.